nickmarton/Paxos-Distributed-Calendar/README.md

     * All TCP/UDP stuff
     * Need to decide on how to structure Node, then Proposer and Acceptor will follow
     * _rebuild_calendar() function in Node.load() needs to be finished
+    * log may need to be a dict if we're using slots